There are many wildlife sanctuaries and national parks in Rajasthan and tourists must include Rajasthan National Park in their itinerary.

 Mukundara Hills National Parka, Kota

 Mukundara Hills National Park or Darra Wildlife Sanctuary was declared as Mukundara Hills Tiger Reserve on 9 April 2013.
-It is located on Kota-Jhalawar road, 50 km away from Kota district of Rajasthan state.
+It is located on the Kota-Jhalawar road, 50 km away from the Kota district of Rajasthan state.

 Mukundra Hills is spread over about 760 sq km of four districts Kota, Bundi, Jhalawar and Chittorgarh.
 About 417 sq km core and 342 sq km buffer zone.